 There are 18 states with laws restricting CBD, mostly limiting it to treatment of severe epilepsy.
+(As of 2023, only three states have laws restricting CBD: Idaho, Nebraska, and South Dakota.)
 Also, Nebraska’s Attorney General has challenged the legality of CBD, and a bill making CBD illegal was just introduced in Kansas.
 If you live in one of those states, many online sellers will ship hemp CBD to your home.
 It is unlikely that you’ll get into trouble for it, but please study your local laws and make an informed decision!

 They offer CBD in both topical and oral formulations – tincture, liposomal, herbal infused balm, and more.
 CHECK SOL OUT HERE!

 DirectCBDOnline has a lot of brands included, so I haven’t even tried to inspect them all for purity, etc. But I wanted you to know it’s out there in case budget is your primary concern.